delucks/gtd.py/README.md

 * Making review interface into a fully fledged cli, with numeric indexes for inspecting elements recently outputted
 * Connection retry logic in TrelloConnection
 * Make column display mode work with Review mode
+* Move banner-display logic to its own function that randomly selects a banner among a group to show (would be entertaining)

 License
 -------